georchestra/georchestra/ldap/README.md

 The `rotationpolicyoverlay.ldif` file has two key variables which define the password policy.

-**pwdMaxAge** - when this delay is expired, geOrchestra will print a "change your password" message.
+**pwdMaxAge** - when this delay is expired, geOrchestra will disable the account.
+This field describe the total time (in seconds) of validity for a user password.

 The default value is `31536000`, which corresponds to 365 days.